ejmastnak/ejmastnak.com/content/tutorials/vim-latex/pdf-reader/index.md

   This line of code lets VimTeX know that you plan on using Zathura as your PDF reader.

 - Use the `:VimtexView` command in Vim/Neovim to trigger forward search.
-  You can either type this command manually, use the default VimTeX shortcut `<localleader>lv`, or define your own shortcut, e.g. by placing the following code in your `ftplugin/tex.vim` file:
+  You can either type this command manually, use the default VimTeX shortcut `<localleader>lv`, or define your own shortcut, e.g. by placing the following code in [an appropriate config file]({{< relref "/tutorials/vim-latex/vimtex#configuration" >}}):

   ```vim
   " Define a custom shortcut to trigger VimtexView